Caxton

 The Filter Lines panel

-Multi-condition chains live in the Filter Lines panel — the bar stays one line tall no matter how many you stack.
+Multi-condition chains live in the Filter Lines panel.
+The bar stays one line tall no matter how many you stack.

 Read the manual: Filtering →